ywang037/Federated-Learning-PyTorch/REPRODUCE_FL_GS2.md

 CNN   |FedAVg|iid   | %                |      |xxxx  |hrs       | T       | 0.1  |5  |50 |           |       | SGD   |
 CNN   |FedAVg|iid   | %                |      |xxxx  |hrs       | T       | 0.1  |5  |50 |           |       | SGD   |
 CNN   |FedAVg|iid   | %                |      |xxxx  |hrs       | T       | 0.1  |5  |50 |           |       | SGD   |

+##### Remarks
+1. Using "dropout" for *tf cnn*,
+    * FedAvg with lr=0.03, 0.05 effectively reduced overfitting within 200 rounds, reaching a maximum test acc around 72%
+    * SGD with lr=0.07 and 0.1 also exhibits effectiveness of handling overfitting within 100 rounds.
+    * However, SGD with lr=0.03, 0.05 still suffer from severe overfitting in 200 rounds, there is no improvement over the curves obtained without dropout layer.
+    * It is not clear whether some error occurred in the above SGD runs with lr=0.03 and 0.05.TO-DO: run 300-400 rounds, and
+        1. check FedAvg with lr=0.03, 0.05, 0.07, and 0.1,
+        2. check SGD with lr=0.03, 0.05, 0.07, and 0.1
+        3. check FedSGD with lr=0.03, 0.05,0.07, and 0.1
+2.

 ##### Varying federated setting VS SGD
 * 300,000 rounds mini-batch updates used in the vanilla FL paper is formidable, here we have to make do with ealier stopping around at most 100,000 mini-batch updates, which is equivalent to